mesako/SABERWest2023/docs/340-intro-to-vectors.md

 ## [1] 6 7 8
 ```

 Here, you can see that the first element of `x` is added to the first element of `y` to create a new value in the first element.
-The same happens with the second element and so forth.
+The same happens with the second element and so forth (worksheet task 2.4.4A).

 You can perform mathematical operations on an entire numeric vector all at once.
-Here we take the vector of our heart rate data and add 1 to it, which  will add 1 to each individual element in the entire vector.
+Here we take the vector of our heart rate data and add 1 to it, which  will add 1 to each individual element in the entire vector (worksheet tasks 2.4.4B and 2.4.4C).

 ```r